 Whether or not collaboration could work in multimodal or fully remote working environments was a primary challenge hindering the adoption of remote working in the pre-pandemic world.

 Even though many organizations have transitioned seamlessly into distributed environments, achieving genuine remote collaboration isn't easy, mostly due to inadequate tools.

 On one level, video conferencing tools like Google Meet and Zoom are a far less effective replacement for in-person meetings than business leaders had hoped for.
 On another, technical issues are still too common, and teams are worryingly likely to create dangerous “shadow IT” situations.
 Shadow IT is when employees use their own software solutions for work without authorization, creating gaps in an organization’s cyber security.

 For most employees, keeping track of all the apps (and, consequently, all the files, notes, and documents they need to do their job) is time-consuming.
 An average employee uses 35 apps and switches between them over 1,000 times per day.
 These numbers add up to most employees wasting an entire month per year on workplace apps.

 A far better solution is to give employees access to everything they need — video conferencing and chat tools, Google docs, and Miro, among other things — in one place.
 That’s where solutions like RemoteHQ come in.
 With RemoteHQ, employees can:

-- Create virtual workspaces that allow remote employees to communicate and interact as if they were co-located.
+- Use remote team collaboration software that allow remote employees to communicate and interact as if they were co-located.

-- Launch meeting rooms dedicated exclusively to brainstorming sessions.
+- Launch meeting rooms dedicated exclusively to remote brainstorming sessions.